Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction: Background - Models

 \begin{prop} Let $Y \subseteq \Y_k$ be an irreducible component of $\Y_k$.
 Then $Z = q(Y)$ is a component of $\ZZ_k$ of multiplicity $e/|\textrm{Stab}(Y)|$, where $\textrm{Stab}(Y)$ is the pointwise stabiliser of $Y$. \end{prop}

 Blowing up a singularity on $\ZZ_k$ results in a chain of rational curves, as in Definition \ref{def::chainrationalcurves}.
-The following theorem tells us that we can blow up the singularities on $\ZZ_k$ to obtain an SNC model of $C/K$, after blowing down all rational components in chains with self intersection $-1$, from which we can obtain a minimal SNC model.
+It is well known (e.g. \cite[Fact~V]{Lor90}, \cite{Lip78}) that blowing up the singularities on $\ZZ_k$ and blowing down all rational components in chains with self intersection -1 results in a minimal SNC model.